GBehrends/EthiopianBirdsProject-/README.md

 7. Concatenate filtered ".recode.vcf" scaffold files into one genome-wide file then separate by species.
 Instructions are found in 06_concatenate.

 # Discriminate Analysis of Principal Components (DAPC)
-8. Export the concatenated sample .vcf files to local computer for further analysis in R using DAPC.
+1. Export the concatenated sample .vcf files to local computer for further analysis in R using DAPC.
-9. Run DAPC script in R using the DAPC script.
+2. Run DAPC in R using the DAPC script for each species individually.

 # ADMIXTURE Analysis
-11. Run the ADMIXTURE script step by step on an interactive session.
+1. Run the ADMIXTURE script step by step on an interactive session.
-12. Export the final labeled tsv files to local computer.
+2. Export the final labeled tsv files to local computer.
-13. Plot the ADMIXTURE results using the Plot Admixture script in R.
+3. Plot the ADMIXTURE results using the Plot Admixture script in R.

+# Reich's Fst
+1. Follow steps in Fst_Setup.
+3. Filter all vcf scaffolds from genotyping step with Fst_Filter.sh.
+4. Concatenate the filtered vcf scaffolds using the ConCat.sh script in shell.
+5. Export each species concatenated vcf files to computer.
+6. Run the Reich's Fst R script for each species.